-

 May I have a CDL or other driver's license from more than one state?

-No. By federal law, it's illegal for commercial drivers to possess more than one license of any kind, and you may have a license only from your state of legal residence.
+No. By federal law, it's illegal for commercial drivers to possess more than 1 driver license of any kind, and you may have a license only from your state of legal residence.
 This means that you may not have both an Alabama CDL and a regular Alabama driver's license; you should surrender your regular license when you obtain a CDL.
 If you have licenses from other states, you must surrender those as well.
 Fortunately, your commercial license entitles you to drive regular passenger vehicles, so you won't need a separate regular license while you're carrying a commercial one.

 How many tests must I take?